foundriesio/docs/source/reference-manual/linux/building-sdk.rst

   $ file helloworld
     helloworld: ELF 64-bit LSB pie executable, ARM aarch64, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux-aarch64.so.1, BuildID[sha1]=80e241327bd3412b91c2035cbacb73e87797e0b5, for GNU/Linux 3.14.0, with debug_info, not stripped

 With the exported environment variable, it is possible to build using the toolchain and, when needed, to use the header or other files from the ``sysroots``.

-In the example, we see that the generated file can not be executed on the host machine.
+In the example, we saw that the generated file can not be executed on the host machine.
-Using ``file``,  we learn this is because the binary is for ``ARM aarch64`` architecture.
+Using ``file``,  we learned that this is because the binary is for ``ARM aarch64`` architecture.

-For more information regarding Standard SDK, follow the Yocto Project `instructions <https://docs.yoctoproject.org/kirkstone/singleindex.html#using-the-sdk-toolchain-directly>`_.
+For more information regarding the Standard SDK, follow the Yocto Project `instructions <https://docs.yoctoproject.org/kirkstone/singleindex.html#using-the-sdk-toolchain-directly>`_.